 Place a teal pumpkin by your door so people know you have non-food treats available.

 - Print the “Teal Zone” sign from the Tealoween Kit to display at your home.

 - Paint a real pumpkin or buy a teal pumpkin from a craft store.

 - Glue our Tealoween cutouts on the pumpkin.

 3. Have non-food treats available.

-Use our handy list for fun treat ideas.
+Use our handy list of non-food treats in the Tealoween kit to shop for fun goodies.
 By offering non-food treats, you will help keep all kids safe and included in Halloween celebrations.